google-research/google-research/imghum/README.md

 ## Features and Applications
 ### Implicit Generative 3D Human Shape, Facial Expression and Articulated Pose
 imGHUM generalizes well to novel shapes and poses, sharing the generative latent space with GHUM for 3D human shape, facial expression, articulated body and hand pose.
-We provide gender-neutral, male and female imGHUM models of the full body, head, left and right hand.
+We provide gender-neutral and gender-specific imGHUM models of the full body, head, left and right hand.
 The implicit semantics returned by imGHUM allows e.g. for surface coloring or texturing.
 <p align="center">
   <img src='figures/imGHUM_generative.png' width="1000"/>
 </p>